JEE Main 2026 Marks vs Percentile: Check How Marks Convert to Percentile and Rank

 Scoring 180 marks in JEE Main 2026 is considered a very strong performance and usually places candidates in the 99th percentile range.
 Based on recent JEE Main 2026 marks vs percentile trends, this score often falls in the high percentile bracket, making candidates competitive for top NITs and IIITs.

-Students frequently search for 180 marks in JEE Mains percentile to understand their chances for Computer Science and other popular branches.
+Students frequently search for 180 marks in the JEE Mains percentile to understand their chances for Computer Science and other popular branches.
 In most cases, this score provides strong admission opportunities, although the final percentile may vary depending on shift difficulty and normalisation.

 Expected Percentile for 180 Marks in JEE Main 2026